Introduction

 DMP as a text document

-- Depending on the country there might also be other tools to take into consideration: for example DMP OPIDoR in France, or DMPonline for UK.
+- Depending on the country, there might also be other tools to take into consideration: for example, DMP OPIDoR in France or DMPonline for the UK.
 Visit the RDMkit national resources section for details.

 Plant biological materials: (meta)data collection and sharing